jhagenauer/regioclust/Readme.md

 - Either the parameter "coords" or "indist" has to be set
 - Setting "coord" instead of "indist" is advisable if the distance matrix is very large
-- If you do not set the parameter "incont", RegioClust tries to derive a contiguity matrix on its own (only works for polygonal data)
+- If you do not set the parameter "incont", RegioClust tries to derive a (Queen) contiguity matrix on its own (only works for polygon data)
-- You almost always want to define the parameter "outshape" (and probably also "coords")
 - The paramter "minobs" should be reasonable large but in any case larger than the number of dependent variables plus one

 ## License